Ares-Developers/Ares-docs/bugfixes/type2/waves.rst

 :tag:`IsLaser` and :tag:`IsBigLaser` waves were always invisible if the detail level wasn't set to high.
-This was unlike all other waves and was most likely a leftover from :game:`Tiberian Sun`, where these kinds of waves were used to give lasers drawn by the actual laser line drawing mechanism a more detailled glow.
+This was unlike all other waves and was most likely a leftover from :game:`Tiberian Sun`, where these kinds of waves were used to give lasers drawn by the actual laser line drawing mechanism a more detailed glow.

 Laser waves will now always draw, because they are a standalone feature in :game:`Ares`.